 A bank charges interest on the borrowed money, charges a fee for the unused portion of the loan, and requires a collateral deposit from the borrower.
-A line of credit typically has a maturity of a year, though there are contracts with longer maturities, called revolving lines of credit, and contracts with no maturities at all, called evergreen credit.
+A line of credit (bank line) typically has a maturity of a year.
+However, there are contracts with longer maturities, called revolving lines of credit.
+There are also contracts with no maturities at all, called evergreen credit.
 A line of credit is also referred to as a bank line.

-Banks charge interest on lines of credit.
+Banks charge interest on lines of credit (bank line).
 The interest rate charged depends on the borrower’s creditworthiness and risk of default.
-The interest rate on a bank line is often a benchmark rate, such as a Treasury bill rate or another market based rate, plus a premium.
+The interest rate on a bank line is often a benchmark rate.
+For example, this benchmark rate may be a Treasury bill rate or another market based rate, plus a premium.
 For example, the interest rate might be the rate on two year Treasuries plus 1%.
 Different borrowers with differing degrees of creditworthiness will be charged various interest rates on lines of credit.

 Banks typically require the borrower to maintain a compensating balance.
 A compensating balance is a percent of the value of the bank line that must be maintained as a deposit at the bank.
 For example, if the line of credit goes up to $100,000, and the compensating balance is 10%, then the borrower must maintain a deposit at the bank of at least $10,000.
 This compensating balance serves as collateral.